pingcap/docs-tidb-operator/en/restart-a-tidb-cluster.md

         pods: true
     ```

-2. Install or update the TiDB Operator.
+2. Install or update TiDB Operator.

-    To install or update the TiDB Operator. see [Deploy TiDB Operator in Kubernetes](deploy-tidb-operator.md).
+    To install or update TiDB Operator, see [Deploy TiDB Operator in Kubernetes](deploy-tidb-operator.md).

-## Use annotate to mark the targe Pod
+## Use annotate to mark the target Pod

 You can use `kubectl annotate` to mark the target Pod component of the TiDB cluster.
-After marking, the TiDB Operator automatically perform graceful logoff the Pod and restart the cluster.
+After marking, the TiDB Operator automatically performs graceful logoff of the Pod and restarts the cluster.
 To mark the target Pod, run the following command:

 {{< copyable "shell-regular" >}}